cfeckardt/pass-import/README.md

 supports import from 18 different password managers.
 More manager support can easily be added.

-Passwords are imported in the existing default password store, therefore the password store must has been initialized before with `pass init`.
+Passwords are imported into the existing default password store, therefore the password store must have been initialized with `pass init` before running `pass import`.

-By default pass, imports entries at the root of the password store and only keeps the main data (password, login, email, url, group).
+By default pass imports entries at the root of the password store and only keeps the main data (password, login, email, url, group).
 This behavior can be changed using the provided options.